 Official opening of Health Centre at Evergreen, offering free medical care and referrals, dental care, eye examinations and glasses, health education and chiropractic services for street-involved youth.

-Yonge Street Mission celebrates its 100th anniversary helping the poor in Toronto.
+Yonge Street Mission celebrates its 100th anniversary of helping people living with poverty in Toronto.

 Evergreen Employment Resource Centre opens, providing job search, peer mentoring, employment readiness and life skills workshops.

 Official opening of the 310 Centre that houses the Double Take thrift store and the TD Securities Computer Literacy Centre.

 Partnering with YSM, the Royal Bank opens a Cash & Save branch in the 310 Centre.